-IN TESTING, vaccine Generation 7, 8; OPTIONAL, Gen 9
+IN TESTING, vaccine Generation 7, 8; OPTIONAL, Gen 9, 10

 Immunodominant convalescent antibody-binding epitope described in linear epitope mapping studies by Wang et al, Zhang et al, and Li et al. An immunodominant neutralizing antibody maps to this region in SARS-CoV-1, and a neutralizing antibody binds this region in SARS-CoV-2.
+A mutation at the neighboring amino acid position 18 (L18F) abrogates binding of a neutralizing antibody.
 This portion of the Spike protein is near the N terminus and is sufficiently unstructured as to not appear in currently available 3D structural models of the protein.
 This fact and the very strong signal in the linear epitope mapping study of Li et al suggest that this epitope peptide might reasonably approximate its native structure in the context of the full-length Spike, and thus is a good candidate for a peptide vaccine.